 Prom night.
 The thought evokes images of smiling teens, beautiful dresses, handsome, well-coiffed young men and proud parents with cameras.
 But how about images of hormonal, impulsive, and unsupervised teenagers?
 “On prom night, many parents tend to allow their teenagers 24 hours without much supervision.
 With this much time, kids tend to make bad decisions,” warns Lt.
 Chris Viland of the Solon Police Department.

 Prom Safety Tips, Monitoring Your Teen’s Behavior

-The Solon Police Department faces another big problem on Prom night—parents who enable teenage drinking.
-There is a belief that teenagers are going to drink alcohol on Prom night no matter what, so it would be safer for them to drink in a controlled environment – i.e. in my basement.
+The Solon Police Department faces another big problem on prom night—parents who enable teenage drinking.
+There is a belief that teenagers are going to drink alcohol on prom night no matter what.
+Some parents feel that it would be safer for them to drink in a controlled environment (like their basement).
 “This is not the way to go,” emphasizes Lt.
 Viland.
 “Underage drinking is against the law,” he reminds us.
 Parents can be held both criminally and civilly liable if underage drinking occurs in their home.
-There is the affiliated moral issue, as well: “Who are you to usurp my parental decision and determine that it is ok for my child to drink?”
+There is the affiliated moral issue, as well: “Who are you to usurp someone else’s parental decision and determine that it is okay for their child to drink?”
 As a parent himself, Lt.
 Viland finds this type of adult behavior unacceptable.
 “What type of message does that send to my child?”

 Teenagers can have fun without the use of alcohol and drugs.
 Parents must communicate that message.
 The High School administration can also help.
 Most schools take this very seriously and are great about supervision and checking on the kids.
 Check with your school administrators, PTO, and post-prom committee find out what they are doing to chaperone your kids.